 Just before I left New York to study abroad for a full semester in Florence, Caryn introduced me to Girl in Florence – American expat ( & immigrant, as she often points out) who wound up in Florence and has become guru for all things Italian.
 I scoured through her blog, soaking up all of the recommendations I could.
 I had spent a few days in Florence the last time I was in Italy: I saw all the museums, crossed the Ponte Vecchio and walked by the Duomo every chance I could.
 But this time, I wanted to skip the “overrated” tourist stuff (note: the tourist stuff will never be overrated, especially in Florence) and experience the stuff that real Florentines do every day.
 I envisioned myself slipping down a side street into a hidden trattoria, doing homework in an unknown cafe in Oltrarno and spending Sunday afternoons in a piazza devoid of English and of people selling selfie-sticks.

 But…why?
 Why has this rejection of all things tourists become so prevalent in modern travel culture?
 In my case, I do think there are merits to exploring a more authentic Italian experience, considering my past trip to the country, my rudimentary knowledge of the language and my extended time-period in the culture.
 While I think I had a pretty healthy balance of tourist v.s authentic (whatever that means), I’ve read some accounts — like this piece published on The Florentine — that bash tourists, almost expecting that we (yes, we) shed our native culture upon stepping foot into our host country, regardless of length of stay.
-This article is from the perspective of an American study abroad student who chose to spend her freshman year in Florence and as such is confronted with a new culture and American college culture at the same time which explains the at times harsh judgments of her peers.
+This article is from the perspective of an American study abroad student who chose to spend her freshman year in Florence and thus is confronted with a new culture and American college culture at the same time.
 And while I do agree with her that American study abroad students have a responsibility to be respectful to Florence and its culture, people and language, there seems to be something else at work within the tone of this article.

 My inkling that there is something else, beyond the surface level altruism or quest for an cross-cultural exchange, is only deepened with more research.
 I’ve been reading a bunch of other articles lately about “lesser known” travel destinations, marketing them as “alternative,” “unique,” or, even, “unexplored.”